smeetinc/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 5 - script that lists all local variables and environment variables, and functions.
 Task 6 - script that creates a new local variable.
 Task 7 - script that creates a new global variable.
+Task 8 - script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.